All Episodes

 I'm just saying that I'm the only one that's right

-in this conversation.
-And there's a difference.
+in this conversation, and there's a difference.
 Just because you

 prefer something, it doesn't make you right.
 It just means

-The baseliner, Yes you see.
+The baseliner, Yes, yeah, they see.

 Speaker 5 (09:13):